Global Classroom

 The Global Classroom Partnership is an international partnership of schools.
 The roots of the partnership go as far back as 1989, but the partnership was officially established in 1996.
 Since then it created links with over 30 schools.
 It is one of the biggest international and long established school partnerships in the world.

 Some examples of projects within the Global Classroom Partnership include:

 Global classroom conference

 Since 1997, small groups of ten to twelve senior students from each partner school share ideas and information using Global Classroom's website in preparation for an annual Conference hosted on a rotating basis by one of the partner schools.
-Families of students and staff provide home stay opportunities and a programme enabling sharing of work prepared in advance along with cultural and sightseeing is arranged by the host school.
+Families of students and staff provide home stay opportunities and a program enabling sharing of work prepared in advance along with cultural and sightseeing is arranged by the host school.